SwedbankPay/design.swedbankpay.com/REVIEW_INSTRUCTIONS.md

 - Is there any commented out code?
 - Can any of the code be replaced with library functions?
 - Can any logging or debugging code be removed?
+- Is there any typos in the documentation files?
-- All flags and markers like TO-DO should have a corresponding Jira task
+- Does the PR have a linked Jira task in the description?

-## Security
-- Is all dynamic data put into the DOM escaped
-- Is the CSP changed, why?
-- Is the authentication changed, why?
-- Is configurations from 3-parties validated?

 ## WCAG
 - Can the html be more semantic?
 - Would the html make sense for a user using a screen reader?
 - Can the functionality be accessed only using a keyboard?
+- Are ARIA-lables used and are they used correctly?
 - Does the text and other visual elements have a good contrast ratio and size?

 ## Documentation